Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Equivalence guards. The case without equality

 We emphasise that it is the step of adjoining redundant elements to the sets $P^i_j$ in which the absence of equality is crucial.
 Indeed, with equality we can forbid more than one realization of a $1$-type in a class, e.g., by saying $\forall xy (E_ixy \rightarrow (Px \wedge Py \rightarrow x=y))$.
 Thus, for the case with equality (Section \ref{sec:eq-with-equality}) we will need a more careful strategy of building finite models.
 In particular, instead of part (i) we will use a less convenient part (ii) of Lemma \ref{l:admissibility}.

 To form $\str{A}_0$ we put copies of elements from the base domain into the nodes of a $k$-dimensional grid: at location $(x_1, \ldots, x_k)$, for $0 \le x_i < l$, we put an element whose 1-type equals the 1-type of $a_s$, where $s=(x_1 + \ldots + x_k) \; \mbox{mod}\; l$.
-This way each line of the grid (row or column in the $2$-dimensional case) consists precisely of a copy of the base domain.
+This way each line of the grid (set of tuples having the same coordinates on all but one position) consists precisely of a copy of the base domain.
 Figure~\ref{grid} presents the arrangement of elements for $l=5$ and $k=2$.

-Now, horizontal lines of the grid are partitioned to form $\phisyms{E_1}$-admissible $E_1$-classes, which is possible, as explained above.
-Similarly, vertical lines are partitioned to form $\phisyms{E_2}$-admissible $E_2$-classes, lines going in the third dimension -- to form $\phisyms{E_3}$-admissible $E_3$-classes, and so on (cf.~Figure~\ref{grid}).
+Now, horizontal lines of the grid are partitioned to form ramified $\phisyms{E_1}$-admissible $E_1$-classes, which is possible, as explained above.
+Similarly, vertical lines are partitioned to form ramified $\phisyms{E_2}$-admissible $E_2$-classes, lines going in the third dimension -- to form ramified $\phisyms{E_3}$-admissible $E_3$-classes, and so on (cf.~Figure~\ref{grid}).
 We complete the definition of $\str{A}_0$ by setting all 2-types for pairs of distinct elements not belonging to the same class as binary-free types.
 These types are $\phi_\forall$-admissible and do not affect the equivalence classes defined.

 It is probably worth remarking why we use a grid instead of a single copy of the base domain.
 An attempt of forming a model just of a single copy of the base domain would require joining some pairs of distinct elements by more than one equivalence relation, i.e., to form a model which is not ramified.
 This however may be forbidden, e.g., in the presence of two equivalences, by conjuncts $\forall xy (E_1xy \rightarrow x \not=y \rightarrow Rxy) \wedge \forall xy (E_2xy \rightarrow x \not=y \rightarrow \neg Rxy)$, where $R$ is a non-special binary symbol.
 On the other hand, it follows from our construction that every finitely satisfiable sentence has a ramified model.